donovm4/learning-terraform/README.md

 > I am not sure how important this is for the Associate exam (003), but it may be nice to at least list the official Terraform CLI environment variables, per [doc](https://developer.hashicorp.com/terraform/cli/config/environment-variables).

 - `TF_LOG`
+  - TRACE is the most verbose
+  - DEBUG
+  - INFO
+  - WARN
+  - ERROR
 - `TF_LOG_PATH`
 - `TF_WORKSPACE`
   - For multi-environment deployment, in order to select a workspace, instead of doing ’terraform workspace select your_workspace’